Hornbill-Docs/esp-config/esp-config/getting-started/regional-settings.md

 |system.regionalSettings.weekStartDay|Sets the day of the week that a calendar week is considered to start on, when calculating start of week/end of week times and dates|sunday|

 ::: note
-All dates and times are saved to the database in the ISO format yyyy-MM-dd HH:mm:ss
+All dates and times are saved to Hornbill in the ISO format yyyy-MM-dd HH:mm:ss.
+This is important to know when it comes to integrations, automation, reporting, exports, and other interactions that require direct access to Hornbill.
+The Hornbill user interface may have a different format displayed compared to what is stored.
 :::

 ## Default time zone
-The default time zone allows you to select the time zone of the data center where Hornbill is located or where your main business operations are located.
+The default time zone allows you to select the time zone of where your main business operations are located.
 |Setting Name|Description|Default|
 |-|-|-|
 |system.regionalSettings.timezone|Sets the timezone that the server is operating in|GMT Greenwich Mean Time|